 Prime Minister Manmohan Singh spurred India’s economic growth streak.
 He led India through a destructive economic crisis in 1992 as its financial adviser.

-Modi’s success can be seen in his former district of Gujarat, which he developed into a key economic region of India.
-He implemented a similar approach throughout the rest of the country, helping to ensure that India can reach economic and political success.
+His success can be seen in his former district of Gujarat which he developed into a key economic region of India.
+Modi used a similar approach across the rest of the country, ensuring that India can reach economic and political success.

 The “Make in India” Campaign

-Numerous projects and developments promise prosperity not only India, but also to international investors.
-These extensive campaigns will bring social and cultural developments to the country while providing jobs and other opportunities.
+These extensive campaigns should bring social and cultural development to the country while providing jobs and other opportunities.

-In conclusion, India has outlined the path they want to tread over the next few decades.
-The country’s restructuring under the governance of Narendra Modi places them right into the spotlight of the world economy.
+India clearly outlined the path they want to tread over the next few decades.
+The country’s restructuring under Narendra Modi places them right into the spotlight of the world economy.

-However, the nation should learn from its neighbors.
-India will only succeed over the long-term if they can avoid developmental mistakes which China made.
+However, the nation should learn from its peers.
+India will only succeed over the long-term if they can avoid the developmental mistakes which China made.